Charming Clementines Restaurant in Northwest Houston

 Clementines Restaurant & Banquet Facility

 This charming restaurant called Clementines has been around since 1979.

-A person would have to dine out for breakfast, lunch and dinner every day of the year for slightly over ten years in order to dine at the roughly 11,000 restaurants in the Houston area.
+A person would have to dine out for breakfast, lunch, and dinner every day of the year for slightly over ten years to dine at the roughly 11,000 restaurants in the Houston area.

 The entrance room is set up as a bar where diners can enjoy food and drink.
-It is bright and inviting with a painted red ceiling, yellow ochre painted walls and a wide planked brown toned wooden floor.
-A large screen television set is mounted above the bar.
+It is bright and inviting with a painted red ceiling; yellow ochre painted walls and a full planked brown toned wooden floor.
+A large screen tv is on view above the bar.

 With an “It’s all good” sign at the top of a wooden facade, restaurant patrons enter into what is reminiscent of street scenery in many a European village.

 The patterned floor could make one think of cobblestoned streets.
 Roof lines with shuddered windows and window boxes filled with artificial blooming flowers and greenery add to the ambiance.
 Much of this dining space while light enough to easily read menus is slightly darkened to give the effect of a street scene at night.
 The actual ceiling above is black simulating a night sky.

 Recently my husband and I had lunch there and thoroughly enjoyed the experience.

 Our waitress let us choose where we wished to be seated.
 After looking it over, we chose a room at the back which is built up by two steps giving us an excellent overview of the restaurant looking from the backend to the front.
 Seating choices include booths and also tables and chairs.
 We usually prefer the latter.

 While looking over the rather extensive menu, we decided to try an appetizer of their calamari fritti served with spicy marinara sauce.